-Project Title

-Name of Applicant (initials plus surname)

-Co-Applicant(s) (if any)

-Estimated duration and (if known) dates of visit(s)

-Total Cost

-Brief Description of the project which should be open to circulating to third parties (up to 100 words).
+Brief description which should be open to circulating to third parties (up to 100 words)

 Full description, including research context, research questions, importance of research to academic and/or other audiences, any associated partnerships or networks, necessity of access to materials, indicative list of items to be used, any ethical considerations (up to 1000 words).
+Please make sure you explain the research context fully, as the applications will be assessed by experts from other areas, who will not necessarily be specialists in your field.
+Explain the relationship of your work to that of others to which your project will respond.

 Project Timetable (up to 200 words)